 I’m a student and a teacher of creative living.
 I wear many hats: adventure seeker, bad idea instigator, bike racer, Doctor of Physical Therapy, writer, speaker, coach, facilitator, alchemist, pro airport sleeper, mediocre musician, craft beer enthusiast, skinny dipping evangelist, dance opportunist, and dog-mama to my big fuzzy old man wolf-bear, Cody Oats World Traveler.
 I’m a lover and a disruptor by nature; you can find me in a rousing conversation about things that matter or falling head over heels for people and places around the world.
 I’m a weirdo and a goofball at heart and folks say my laugh echoes across mountains.
-I’m inspired by the expansion of human potential in all areas of life and this keeps me constantly curious.
+I’m inspired by the actualization of human potential in all areas of life and this keeps me constantly curious.
 I have been a competitive endurance athlete since age four, and I’ve lived on the road full-time since 2015.

 VITAL MOTION LIFE is a celebration of the adventures, challenges, people, places, lessons and insights that a life full of movement has brought me.
 These are what capture my interest every day I’m alive.
 I hope you can find some inspiration in these pages as well.
 Keep reading to learn a bit more about me, the work I do, and some of the ways we can create together.

 Adventure + Impact.
 I have a unique opportunity in that my platform as a professional athlete, my background of a doctoral-level education and advanced trainings, and my personal life experiences have woven together and positioned me perfectly to create a blend of work I love to do.